shhossain/BanglaTranslationKit/README.md

-# BanglaTranslationKit (bntrans)
+# BanglaTranslationKit

-BanglaTranslationKit is a collaborative open-source language translation package meticulously designed for smooth offline conversion between both Bangla and English languages (English to Bangla and Bangla to English)
+BanglaTranslationKit is a open-source translation package for offline conversion between both Bengali and English languages (English to Bangla and Bangla to English)

 ## Installation